Qingyanyichen/BIRD-method/README.md

     --no-verbose
 ```
 For more details about the algorithm, please refer to our article (https://ieeexplore.ieee.org/document/9779584).
 If you have any questions or suggestions, please contact Huan Zhang: zhanghuan19@mails.tsinghua.edu.cn
+Recently, the email zhanghuan19@mails.tsinghua.edu.cn has been changed to zhanghuan19@tsinghua.org.cn

 ----------
 Citation